langer-jaros/learning/informatics/combinatorial_optimization/homeworks/hw03/results/langer_hw03_report.md

 ## Quality and Robustness Measurements

-- The measurements were done for 7 instance parameters.
+- The measurements were done for $7$ instance parameters.
 Each was done separately.
-- For every non-categorical value, there were batches of 10 values.
+- For every non-categorical value, there were batches of $10$ values.
 - In case of categorical parameters all possibilities were explored.
 - For every method the relative error and time complexity were measured.
+  - The relative error is counted based on the `Brute Force` values that are trusted to be correct.
+- There are two main approaches how the results were visualized.
+  - Barplot with two bars one in front of the other.
+Blue bar shows the mean time(/error) and red bar shows the maximum time(/error).
+  - Boxplot (classical boxplot) where the mean value is marked as a white circle (for some cases it improves the readability).
+- The `bf` and `bab` are not always in the same order in the figures.
+Sometimes `bf` is first, sometimes `bab` is first.
+I am sorry for this.

-## Default Parameters
+## Parameters Description and Default Values

+- Values of the parameters that were not under investigation at the moment.

 | Param | Value | Description                                             |
 | ---   | ---   | ---                                                     |